10 most incredible marine life experiences

 If you want to get close to basking sharks, position yourself ahead of them and hang in the water like a jellyfish.

-BBC Wildlife environment editor James Fair visited the Cayman Islands in 2006.
+The expert: environmental journalist and former BBC Wildlife staff member James Fair visited the Cayman Islands in 2006.

 “With a chunk of squid grasped in my right fist, I dive beneath the surface of North Sound and offer it to the creature on the sandbar at my feet.